 Managing impacts within brand owned, operated and/or controlled facilities (excluding any manufacturing facilities).

-Ted Baker has a strategy for managing the environmental impacts of its own operations, covering its facilities including head office, warehouses and stores.
-This strategy is supported by senior management, resulting in a level 1 score of 90%.
-Ted Baker monitors its GHG emissions (Scope 1, 2 and 3) and publicly reports these activities to the Carbon Disclosure Project on annual basis.
-There remains scope to expand these activities to include water and waste, resulting in a level 2 score of 43% and 15% at level 3.
+Ted Baker continues to manage the environmental impacts of its own operations, covering its facilities including head office, warehouses and stores.
+This strategy is supported by senior management, resulting in a score of 93% at level 1.
+Ted Baker has a system to monitor its GHG emissions (Scope 1, 2 and 3) and publicly reports these activities to the Carbon Disclosure Project.
+However there remains scope to expand these activities to include water and waste, resulting in a level 2 score of 52% and 15% at level 3.